nikosvlachogiannakis/Paper-Presentation/Presentations/slides_updated.md

 - sliding along the stream
 - implicit as a summary statistic using a model

-There also exist approaches using preprocessing such as a deep latent space embedding
+There also exist approaches using preprocessing such as a deep latent space embedding.

+Deep latent space embedding: Deep neural network to transform your raw data into a lower-dimensional, more structured representation (latent space) — and then using that representation (or embedding) as the descriptor of the data

 --